Meadow Gold announces layoffs due to closure of warehouses, distribution | Honolulu Star-Advertiser

 They also include one costume character and one singing costume character, presumed to be Meadow Gold’s mascot, Lani Moo the cow.

-The notice said the International Longshore and Warehouse Union Local 142 represents seven of the employees on the island of Kauai.
+The notice said the International Longshore and Warehouse Union Local 142 represents the seven employees on Kauai.